The legal stuff every Virtual Assistant needs to know

 Here is Janet’s advice:

-Now and then you may get a client who wants to negotiate or change clauses in your contract.
-While this is completely normal, you’re likely to freak out the first (second and third) time it happens.
+Now and then, you may get a client who wants to negotiate or change clauses in your contract.
+While this is completely normal, you’ll likely freak out the first (second and third) time it happens.

-But don’t panic because Janet has provided some negotiation tips to help you deal with any client who wants to make changes to your contract and I have to say, her advice is eye-opening.
+Janet has provided some negotiation tips to help you deal with any client who wants to make changes to your contract, and I have to say, her advice is eye-opening.

-Not only does she explain how to use certain clauses as bargaining chips, but she also tells you how to get your client to negotiate with themselves!
+Not only does she explain how to use certain clauses as bargaining chips, but she also tells you how to get your clients to negotiate with themselves!

-Due to her vast experience, Janet’s knowledge is absolute gold dust and I’m so relieved I have her on board to help with the legal aspects of helping you to run your Virtual Assistant business.
+Due to her vast experience in this area, Janet’s knowledge is absolute golddust, and I’m so relieved I have her on board to help with the legal aspects of helping you run your Virtual Assistant business.

 It’s also worth knowing that Janet is in the VA Handbookers Facebook group to answer any legal questions you might have.
 Just tag her and ask away.